 At the same time, the adoption of immediate payment solutions is becoming global.
 Some cashless alternatives such as Unified Payments Interface (UPI) in India are becoming popular and a mandatory offer in some jurisdictions.

 IATA Pay leverages these developments to enable airlines to offer their customers a direct payment solution when purchasing airline products and services online.
 It is real-time, safe and cost-competitive compared with existing payment options.

-IATA Pay aims to create an alternative payment solution which will be cost-effective, highly secure and optimize cash flow.
+IATA Pay developed an alternative payment solution which is cost-effective, highly secure and optimizes cash flow.

 To airlines, IATA Pay advantages are:

 - Highly secure, having IATA as trusted acquirer with no chargebacks or holdback practices

 - One technical integration giving access to all available markets.

 - Single contractual relation with IATA, managing risk exposure to service risks.

 - Control of payment aspects such as customer’s payment information.